 More information on the course is available in the course catalogue:

 The University of Glasgow endeavours to run all courses as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a course.
 For more information, please see: Student contract.

-Completion of the course carries with it 20 Postgraduate Masters level credit points (Level 5 or SCQF Level 11).
+Completion of the course carries with it 20 Postgraduate Masters level credit points (SCQF Level 11; RQF Level 7).